Local & seasonal

 Overview

 When disaster hits your home, knowing who to call and where to turn saves precious time.
-This local guide pulls together the resources South Bay homeowners may need before, during, and after a water, fire, or storm emergency - alongside the immediate steps to take.
-(Contact details below were checked against official sources during implementation; verify again during future content reviews.)
+This local guide pulls together the resources South Bay homeowners may need before, during, and after a water, fire, or storm emergency — alongside the immediate steps to take.
+(Verify all contact details below before relying on them; numbers and links change.)

 First: immediate emergency steps